This Is Graeme

 Yes — selectively.

-I work in an advisory and consulting capacity with educators, leaders, and organisations on AI capability, governance, and system design.
-This ranges from short strategic conversations to longer-term work embedded in programmes or organisational change.
+I work with educators, leaders, and organisations on AI capability, governance, assessment integrity, and system design.
+This ranges from strategic advisory conversations through to longer-term organisational and programme-level work.

-The focus is on judgement, governance, and capability around AI rather than specific tools.
-Tools change quickly; capability needs to last.
+The focus is on judgement, governance, capability, and system design around AI rather than specific tools.
+Tools change quickly.
+Capability needs to last.

 Both.

-Most work is with institutions and organisations, but I also work with individual educators and leaders — particularly where their role shapes wider systems or practice.
+Most work is with organisations and institutions, but I also work with individual educators, leaders, and practitioners — particularly where their role influences wider systems, strategy, or practice.

 Yes.